-Assess the potential impacts on local and downstream water quality due to any controlled discharges from the site.
+Assess the potential impacts on local and downstream water quality and environmental values due to any controlled discharges from the site.
+Extend the assessment as far as any significant impacts are likely.
 Describe the proposed quality, quantities and locations of waste water discharges.
 Use stream flow data in combination with proposed discharge rates to estimate in-stream dilution and water quality.
 Compare the predicted contaminant levels to the water quality objectives and provide an assessment of the assimilative capacity of the receiving waters.
 Assess options for controlled discharge under times of natural stream flow that would ensure that adequate flushing of waste water is achieved.
 Assess the acute and chronic potential impacts of discharges including the cumulative impacts with other discharges from other projects or industry.